michaelkourlas/voipms-sms-client/HELP.md

 This option deletes the entire database.

-# Donations
+# Buy me a coffee

-If you like the app, you can make a donation using [PayPal](https://paypal.me/kourlas).
-You can also use Google Play in-app billing, but Google will take a 30% cut and may also charge you tax.
+If you like the app, you can buy me a coffee using [PayPal](https://paypal.me/kourlas).
+You can also use Google Play in-app billing, but Google will take a 15% cut and may also charge you tax.

-Please note that making a donation does not guarantee access to support or unlock any additional features.

 # Reporting bugs